rollkit/docs/reference/about.md

 ::: tip
 In order to use Rollkit, it's important to have some familiarity with Cosmos SDK.
 You can get up to speed on Cosmos SDK by visiting their [official documentation page](https://docs.cosmos.network/main).

-If you're familiar with Rollkit, you may want to skip to the [tutorials section](/tutorials/starter-rollup).
+If you're familiar with Rollkit, you may want to skip to the [tutorials section](/tutorials/gm-world).
 :::

 ## What is Rollkit?

 Rollkit is a rollup framework that gives developers the freedom to deploy rollups throughout the modular stack, opening new possibilities for rapid experimentation and innovation.

-The Rollkit framework features a modular node that can run rollups and exposes an [ABCI](https://github.com/cometbft/cometbft/tree/main/abci)-compatible client interface, which can be used as a substitute for Tendermint in any ABCI-compatible blockchain application.
+The Rollkit framework features a modular node that can run rollups and exposes an [ABCI](https://github.com/cometbft/cometbft/tree/main/abci)-compatible client interface, which can be used as a substitute for CometBFT in any ABCI-compatible blockchain application.
 By default, the node utilizes Celestia as the data availability (DA) layer, however other data availability layers can be integrated.

 Rollkit can currently be used to deploy [sovereign rollups](https://blog.celestia.org/sovereign-rollup-chains/) or sovereign settlement layers.
 In the future, we intend to support settled (not sovereign) rollups that settle to another settlement layer.